-3 credits (2 lec, 3 lab hrs/wk) Final course of six-course sequence designed to consolidate topics and machines studied and to relate this information to industrial applications.
+3 credits (2 lec, 3 lab hrs/wk).
+Final course of six-course sequence designed to consolidate topics and machines studied and to relate this information to industrial applications.
 Setup and operation of production machines is studied.

-Prerequisite: MT205 Machine Tools V or instructor consent.
+Prerequisite: MT205 Machine Tools V.